Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 The first statement `FROM node:18-alpine` means that we use the [node image](https://hub.docker.com/_/node) as a base, with Node.js 18 installed.
 The `alpine` variant is a lightweight version of the image, that results in a smaller container size, which is great for production environments.
 With the `as build` statement, we're naming this stage `build`, so we can reference it later.

-The second statement `ENV NODE_ENV=production` sets the `NODE_ENV` environment variable to `production`.
-This is a convention in the Node.js ecosystem to indicate that the app is running in production mode.
-It enables production optimizations in most frameworks.

 After that, we are specifying our work directory with `WORKDIR /app`.
 We then need to copy our project files to the container.
 Because we are using NPM workspaces, it's not enough to copy the `./src/backend` folder, we also need to copy the root `package.json` file and more importantly the `package-lock.json` file, to make sure that the dependencies are installed in the same version as in our local environment.

 Then we run the `npm ci` command.
 The `--cache /tmp/empty-cache` tells NPM to use an empty cache folder, to avoid saving the download cache in the container.
 This is not strictly necessary, but it's a good practice to avoid making our container bigger than necessary.